bencej98/CS50_final_project/README.md

 The user can log out from the webapp with the Log Out button situated in the right corner.

+# Running containerized version

+Prerequisites: Docker installed on your PC (https://docs.docker.com/get-docker/)

+1. If you have succesfully installed Docker all you need to do is navigate to my docker hub profile where the image is located: https://hub.docker.com/r/bencej/finance_tracker/tags

+2. From here you should you use "docker pull bencej/finance_tracker:0.0.1.RELEASE" (without quotation marks) in your terminal to pull the image from the hub to your PC.
+After succesfully pulling the image it will appear under the Images tab of Docker Desktop.

+3. In the Images tab look for "bencej/finance_tracker" image and click on "Run" below "Actions".
+On the popup window click "Optional settings" and under "Ports" type 3000.
+This will create a container which runs the webapp on your PC on port 3000.

+4. The webapp is now reachable on localhost:3000 or 127.0.0.1:3000

+5. If you want to stop the container from running, you can do it by navigating to the Containers tab of the Docker Desktop app and simply click "Stop" under "Actions".
+After this the webapp is no longer reachable.

+NOTE: You don't have to create a container in the "Images" tab everytime you run the app.
+After running it once you can simply launch it again from "Containers" tab by clicking "Run" under "Action".

 # Structure of the webapp